redhat-openshift-ecosystem/operator-pipelines/docs/rhc4tp-cluster.md

     oc create sa operator-pipelines -n default
     ```

-1. Create a Kubeconfig for the service account.
+1. Create a kubeconfig for the service account.
 It should be stored in the repository Ansible Vault.

     ```bash
     clusterName=dev